BA/MA TESOL Program

 - Two (2) recommendation letters from faculty in the Linguistics Department

-During the student teaching semester, students will submit an Application to Graduate School for the Accelerated Bachelor’s-Master’s Degree .
-The application fee and GRE are waived.
-At this time, their performance will be reviewed and permission to complete the remainder of the graduate program will be based on:
+During the student teaching semester, students will submit an Application to Graduate School for the Accelerated Bachelor’s-Master’s Degree.
+The application fee is waived.
+At this time, the student's performance will be reviewed and permission to complete the remainder of the graduate program will be based on:

 - Satisfactory performance in LIN 524, LIN 579, LIN 529 and LIN 579